 Ernest Thayer wrote one good poem in his lifetime: Casey at the Bat.
-And then a Broadway actor made it famous by reciting it as many as 15,000 times.
+And then a Broadway actor made it famous by reciting it more than 10,000 times.

-In college, Thayer was a member of the Harvard Lampoon staff.
+In college, Thayer belonged to the Harvard Lampoon staff.
 When the Lampoon’s business manager, William Randolph Hearst, went to California to run the newspaper his father gave him, Thayer and two other Lampoon writers went with him.

 On June 3, 1888, Thayer published Casey at the Bat under the nom de plume Phin in the San Francisco Examiner.
 It was his last column.
-He would return to Worcester to help run his family’s mills, later moving to Santa Barbara, Calif., where he wrote scholarly articles about philosophy.
+He would return to Worcester to help run his family’s mills.
+Later he moved to Santa Barbara, Calif., where he wrote scholarly articles about philosophy.

 Hopper was an ardent New York Giants fan, and a friend of his clipped the poem from the New York Sun and gave it to him.

 Hopper first recited Casey at Walleck’s Theatre in New York City on Aug.
 14, 1888 – Thayer’s birthday and the day his friend Tim Keefe ended his record 19-game winning streak.
-Members of the New York Giants were in the audience.
+Members of the New York Giants watched him from the audience.

 (Keefe, by the way, was a Hall of Fame pitcher and another New Englander, born in Cambridge, Mass.)